-Kaori was a violinist and she was the one who encourages him and gave him all the hope once again.
+Kaori was a violinist and she was the one who encourages him and gave him all the hope he needed once again.

 She was really simple and innocent girl.

-But she also had a secret that she can’t tell him even if she want.
+But she also had a secret which she can’t tell him even if she want.

-Their story begin with the meeting in April that Sakura petals whirl in the wind.
+Their story begin with the meeting in April in which Sakura petals whirl in the wind.